Rashidun: Ali

 Ali ibn Abi Talib (علي ابن أبي طالب) was Muhammad's cousin and son-in-law.
 In Mecca, a young Ali was the first male to embrace Islam and the person who offered his support when Muhammad first presented Islam to his relatives.
 Later, he facilitated Muhammad's safe escape to Medina by risking his life as the decoy.
 In Medina, Ali swore a pact of brotherhood with Muhammad and later took the hand of Muhammad's daughter, Fatimah, in marriage.
 Ali commonly acted as Muhammad's secretary in Medina, and served as his deputy during the expedition of Tabuk.
 Ali is often considered the most able warrior in Muhammad's army and the two were the only Muslim men who represented Islam against a Christian delegation from Najran.
 Ali's role in the collection of the Quran, the central text of Islam, is deemed as one of his key contributions.
-In Shia Islam, Ali is considered the rightful successor of Muhammad whose appointment was announced at the event of Ghadir Khumm and earlier in his prophetic mission.
+The fourth successive Rashidun in Sunni Islam, Ali is considered in Shia Islam however as the direct rightful successor of Muhammad, whose appointment was announced at the event of Ghadir Khumm and earlier in his prophetic mission.

 Shortly after Uthman's assassination in Medina, the crowds turned to Ali for leadership and were turned down initially.
 The explanation of Will Durant for Ali's initial reluctance is that, "Genial and charitable, meditative and reserved; he [Ali] shrank from drama in which religion had been displaced by politics, and devotion by intrigue."
 In the absence of any serious opposition and urged particularly by the Ansar and the Iraqi delegations, Ali eventually took up the mantle on 25th of Dhu al-Hijjah, 656 CE, and Muslims filled the Prophet's Mosque and its courtyard to pledge their allegiance to him.

 It has been suggested that Ali inherited the grave internal problems of Uthman's reign.
 After his appointment as the caliph, Ali transferred his capital from Medina to Kufa, the Muslim garrison city in the present-day Iraq.
 Ali also dismissed most of Uthman's governors whom he considered corrupt, including Muawiya, Uthman's cousin.
 Under a lenient Uthman, Muawiya had built a parallel power structure in Damascus that, according to Madelung, mirrored the despotism of the Roman Byzantine empire.
 Muawiya defied Ali's orders and, once the negotiations failed, the two sides engaged in a bloody and lengthy civil war, which is known as the First Fitnah.

 After Ali's assassination in 661 CE at the mosque of Kufa, his son, Hasan, was elected caliph and adopted a similar approach towards Muawiya.
 However, as Muawiya began to buy the loyalties of military commanders and tribal chiefs, Hasan's military campaign suffered defections in large numbers.
 After a failed assassination attempt on his life, a wounded Hasan ceded the caliphate to Muawiya.